VectorLogoZone/git-svg-icons/README.md

 ## To Do

 - [ ] validate_repo: make sleep into an argument
-- [ ] validate_repo: support github auth to avoid "too many requests" when running from GHA
+- [ ] validate_repo: support github auth to avoid "too many requests" when running from GHA without sleeping
+- [ ] release description should include the count of repos and images